-Research Associate on a project exploring low birth-weight in the London borough of Newham.
-Funded by the Newham CCG and UCLPartners Partnership Programme, in collaboration with University of East London.
-Here I led a qualitative study on health professionals views, opinions and experience with low birth-weight and the development, implementation and evaluation of a co-designed intervention.
+Research Associate on a project exploring low birth weight in the London borough of Newham.
+Funded by the Newham CCG and UCLPartners Partnership Programme, in collaboration with the University of East London.
+Here I led a qualitative study on health professionals views, opinions and experiences with low birth weight and the development, implementation and evaluation of a co-designed intervention.

 February 2012- March 2016: Research Assistant, Institute for Women’s Health, UCL.

 Health Education England funded study on mobile interventions for women planning a pregnancy to improve preconception behaviours.
 “Start at the beginning” Trial to test the acceptability of an online intervention, Smarter Pregnancy, to improve dietary, nutritional and physical behaviours for women preparing for pregnancy.